-Shall I be writing a thesis or reading how to write a thesis?
+Shall I be writing a thesis or reading, how to write a thesis?

 Whenever you sit down at your study table, bring out a bunch of papers, turn on your laptop or PC, you end up browsing a ton of online guides on how to get started with writing the thesis.
 What is there on your computer screen?
 Hard work of 4 crucial hours: A few rough lines and mess of words jumbled up scarcely of any use in your thesis.
 What do you call this situation- procrastination or writer’s block?